jmorenovalde/valde-components/libs/ui-components/single-button/README.md

 ## output

-- handleClick: if the button is clicked and return the same event as the button.
+- **handleClick**: if the button is clicked and return the same event as the button.

 ## methods

-- focus: this methods will be called outside of the button to set the focus on the button.
+- **focus**: this methods will be called outside of the button to set the focus on the button.